-The attitude of everyone’s heart is complex yet simple.
-Either we are focused on what God desires or what we desire.
+Some adopt the philosophy that Christians or any religion for that matter, should not try to persuade people but rather let them find their own way.
+This idea is popular with some parents that do not want to influence their children into a certain worldview and just let them choose their own journey.
+The problem with this idea is that it conflicts with God’s law that declares how He is the only way and the only truth.
+Then we have the crowd who really doesn’t care about what people need and are much more focused on what they desire than what God desires.
+You would think this mindset would apply to non-Christians but shockingly we realize this attitude is a choice and a part of our free will.
 If we have a passion for loving and serving God we will be driven by a genuine love and compassion for others.
 If we are constantly seeking to please our flesh, we are driven by our selfish carnality and will only care about what makes us feel good.
 As the mercy of the Lord reached down from heaven to save us, we also should be aware that our responsibility and the purpose of our existence is to know and love God and love people.
 If we do not have a burden for others – something is seriously wrong.

-I have the honor of being a volunteer chaplain at the Thomson Hood Veterans Center in Wilmore.
-This facility is not only first class quality in every way but it is filled with some of the most wonderful people on earth.
-I am constantly meeting new residents and I love sitting around and talking with … Continue reading VETERANS CENTER
+I have the honor of being a volunteer chaplain at the Thomson-Hood Veterans Center in Wilmore.
+This facility is not only first-class quality in every way but it is filled with some of the most wonderful people on earth.
+I am constantly meeting new residents and I love sitting around and talking with them.
+This … Continue reading VETERANS CENTER

 When I look at this beautiful path I think about the journey of life.
 If our time here on earth were only as simple and easy as walking down a trail like this.
 We have had our share of trials and we never know what is ahead of us, but we can be sure that … Continue reading GALLERY